 How this was achieved:

 From analysis on the account we decided to align our strategy to implement both a dynamic search and branded search targeted setup.
-Branded search implementation makes good business sense because for most brands there are competitors that will indirectly be bidding without your knowledge.
+Branded search implementation makes good business sense because for most fashion brands there are competitors that will indirectly be bidding without your knowledge.
 Our advice is to adopt and implement branded search as a part of your overall PPC activity, which will bolster and add value to your brand at a reasonable cost level.

 Why should this fashion brand use branded search?